M-Igashi/JBI/README.md

 - Price reference for commercial transaction between individuals and merchant.
 - Price reference for micro-payment among individuals.
 - Ticker for websites.
 - Benchmark for index funds e.c.
-ETF
+ETF.

 ## Calculation

 1. Selecting top 5 Japanese btc markets who have own JPY-BTC ticker, are able to deposit and withdraw JPY.
 2. Taking last traded price and 24 hours trading volume of actuals from the top 5 Japanese btc markets' public APIs, and round off decimals to simplify the calculation.
 3. Caluculating volume waighted average price from the data above.

 - The 5 markets are called by their volume share, and will be reviewed annually, end of each year.
 - JBI historical data commenced on 16 December 2016, and recorded every 5 minutes.